List of Oz characters (post-Baum): Leopard with the Changeable Spots

+Mooj

+Mooj is a "bent and hideous" old Munchkin magician who appears in Thompson's Ojo in Oz (1933).

+He usurped the throne of Seebania and dwells in a clock-filled hut on Moojer Mountain.
+It took Princess Ozma, Realbad, and the Wizard of Oz to defeat Mooj.
+Princess Ozma turned him into a drop of water that is sent into the Nonestic Ocean.

 Notta Bit More

 Notta Bit More is a circus clown from North America.

-He first appears in The Cowardly Lion of Oz where he stumbles upon a magic phrase that sends him and a little orphan boy named Bobby Downs (also called Bob Up) to the Munchkin Country kingdom of Mudge.
+He first appears in Thompson's The Cowardly Lion of Oz (1923) where he stumbles upon a magic phrase that sends him and a little orphan boy named Bobby Downs (also called Bob Up) to the Munchkin Country kingdom of Mudge.
 King Mustafa wanted them to bring the Cowardly Lion to him.
 When the two of them met the Cowardly Lion, he joined their party alongside a bird named Nickadoodle as she fell in love with Notta.
 When King Mustafa has been defeated by Princess Ozma and her allies, Notta Bit More accepted Princess Ozma's offer to live in the Land of Oz where he resides in a tent outside the Royal Palace.
 He also adopts the orphan Bob.

-Notta Bit More appears in Return to Oz.
+Notta Bit More appears in the 1985 film Return to Oz.
 He is seen in the background at the coronation scene at the end.

+Peg Amy

+Peg Amy is a wooden doll from Thompson's Kabumpo in Oz (1922) who is revealed to be the long-lost princess of Sun Top Mountain in Winkie Country.
+After being freed from her enchantment, Peg Amy married Prince Pompadore and they ruled Sun Top Mountain together, though they spent part of their time in his father's kingdom, Pumperdink.
+In Thompson's The Purple Prince of Oz they have a daughter named Pajonia, making Peg the only named human in Oz to have given birth in the "present day" of Ruth Plumly Thompson's stories.